motjuste/imgproc2-repo/README.md

 - `/resources/` is where the needed resource images and files are stored
 - `/generated/` is where the generated images or files *may* be stored locally.
 The contents of this folder are not tracked.

-Opening the `*.ipynb` requires a iPython notebook.
+Opening the `*.ipynb` requires a iPython notebook server.
 Don't worry if you don't care.
 This is my shenanigan.